dospalabras/clock/README.md

 To set clock:

-1) Download the Bluefruit application to your phone
+1) Install the Bluefruit application to your phone
-2) Run Bluefruit and connect to the clock
+2) Run the Bluefruit application and connect to the clock
 3) Select the UART service
 4) Type in the name of the wifi network
 5) Type in the wifi network password.